animshamura/ERPNext/README.md

 # ERPNext

 ## ☐ Requirememts:
-- A cluster with MetalLB
+- A cluster with MetalLB and Ingress Controller
 - A NFS server as a storage class
-- NFS client installed in all cluster nodes
+- NFS client installed in all nodes
-- Ingress controller in the cluster
+-
 ## ☐ Setup Procedure :

-### Step 1:
+### ■ Step 1:
 Create an Orgpod.
 This will create a namespace and an ingress-class-name.
 ### Step 2:
 Shift to the namespace that's been created by the Orgpod.